Session Five - 3.45pm - 4.45pm

 This session has kindly been sponsored by

-In Spring 2018 the IoF Cultural Sector Network and Young Arts Fundraisers embarked on an ambitious four year programme of support for fundraising and development professionals working within the arts, culture and heritage sector, with funding from Arts Council England.
-One year on, what have we learned?
-In this session, leading voices from RAISE’s launches in Yorkshire and the South West will discuss the challenges that cultural sector fundraisers face in the regions and how we can address them.
-Whether you are an early career fundraising professional or a seasoned development director, come and share the burning issues you face in your own area of the country.
+In Spring 2018 the Institute of Fundraising launched RAISE funded by Arts Council England.
+It is an ambitious four year programme of support for fundraising and development professionals working within the arts, culture and heritage sector.
+In this session, leading voices from RAISE’s launches in Yorkshire and the South West and from the IoF’s Black Fundraisers UK will discuss the challenges that cultural sector fundraisers face across the country and how we can address them.
+Whether you are an early career fundraising professional or a seasoned development director, come and share the burning issues you face and learn how the RAISE programme could help you.